Better journeys, better outcomes

 Please bring the following:

-Once you've checked in (you can pre-register to expedite the process), a clinic assistant will check height, weight and blood pressure, and then a pediatric oncologist, hematologist or nurse practitioner will examine your child.
+Once you've checked in, a clinic assistant will check height, weight and blood pressure, and then a pediatric oncologist, hematologist or nurse practitioner will examine your child.
 Your child may need testing, such as blood tests.
 You will have the chance to discuss any concerns or questions with the care team.

 Before you leave the appointment, you'll receive a summary of the clinic visit and a plan for any future appointments.
 Depending on your child's condition, later appointments may include treatments such as chemotherapy, transfusion of red blood cells or platelets, or other services.